-Crystos, spokesperson for Interpix’s Fashion Live Channel, invited respected Native Americans to make sure Native American models and traditions could be included.
-Actor/Activist Saginaw Grant, a respected member of the Sac-n-Fox, Iowa and Otoe-Missouria Nations, joined Crystos to advise and participate, and to break down barriers so Native American models get the recognition they deserve.
+Interpix’s Fashion Live Channel invited Crystos to display his outfits at their show with Native Americans as models in clothing that displayed culturally accepted tones and visual prints.
+Actor/Activist Saginaw Grant, a respected member of the Sac-n-Fox, Iowa and Otoe-Missouria Nations, joined Crystos to advise and participate.

 Native American actor (The World’s Fastest Indian, The Lone Ranger), Saginaw Grant is an enrolled member of the Sauk & Fox Tribe He has travelled the world as an indigenous ambassador and served as delegate to the United Nations Conference On Human Rights.

-As an actor he has worked with Sir Anthony Hopkins, Johnny Depp, Tantoo Cardinal, Wes Studi, Sheila Tousey, Dean Cain, and Lindsay Wagner.
+His previous acting work was with Anthony Hopkins, Johnny Depp, Tantoo Cardinal, Wes Studi, Sheila Tousey, Dean Cain, and Lindsay Wagner.

 Quote from Sunny Red Bear: